stentibbing/arch-installation-guide/README.md

 - Set up AUR helper

-- Start Gnome Keyring service so ssh-agent would be automatically started
-    ```
-        systemctl --user enable gcr-ssh-agent.socket
-    ```

 We'll, if the Linux Gods we're gracious enough, you should now be booted onto you're newly installed Arch.
 The world is yours!